 Applicants should include: a 15-page excerpt of the script to be produced.
 For musicals, operas or other productions in which music plays a critical role, there is the option to upload a 10-minute music sample.

 For devised/company-created pieces, please submit a 15-page sample of the previous project and complete description of prompts or concepts for new work to be created.

 The NYC Women’s Fund is a government-funded program.
 Accordingly, recipients will be required to propose a meaningful way to provide free public access to New York City residents to the project for a limited period of time.
 Possibilities include, but are not limited to the following:

 • A free performance or invited dress rehearsal for New York City audiences;

 • Free tickets by lottery, or other means to be agreed upon, over the course of the run equal to 25% of the total number of seats in the theatre for one performance.

 • Other means mutually agreed to by MOME and NYFA.

 Anyone can apply and be awarded a grant regardless of actual or perceived sex, gender, gender identity or gender expression, sexual orientation, age, religion, creed, partnership status, marital status, disability (including use of a service animal), race, color, national origin, alienage, citizenship status, military status, or any other class protected by City, State, or Federal law.

 NYFA is committed to supporting artists from every background, and at all stages in their creative careers.
 We strongly encourage artists of color, LGBTQ+ artists, and artists with disabilities to apply.

 To request an accommodation or assistance in applying, please email [email protected].
-We ask that requests for accommodation be made as soon as possible, preferably no later than October 18, to allow adequate time for staff to support you in submitting an application on time.
+We ask that requests for accommodation be made as soon as possible, preferably two weeks prior to the deadline (by October 11, 2023), to allow adequate time for staff to support you in submitting an application on time.